gabrielpetersson/chat-llm/README.md

 # Chat LLM (better chatgpt) - [Try it](https://chatgpt-2-lac.vercel.app/)
-1. Create _chat configs_ with system prompts and temperature, open a new chat with a config in one click
+1. Create _chat configs_ with system prompts, open in one click
+2. 100% local.
+Your key is stored in LocalStorage and all data inside IndexedDB in your browser.
-3. Hold command while clicking to open chat in a new pane
+3. Hold command to open chat in a new pane
-4. Ask multiple questions at the same time, in the same or in different chats
+4. Ask multiple questions at the same time, in the same or in different panes
 5. Use shortcuts to open any chat config
 <img width="1710" alt="image" src="https://github.com/gabrielpetersson/chatgpt-2/assets/46445785/ab433b7f-48a5-4b6f-8470-89dff00ee77e">